s-vincent/asio-raw-linklayer/README.md

 Boost headers have to be installed as well as Boost system development library.

 For use:
-Boost system library to be installed.
+Boost system library has to be installed.

 ## Build